LemLib/static-asset/README.md

 ```

 The macro creates an object of type `asset`.
 Note that this has to be done in the global scope

+## Attribution

+This project was originally made by [Jerrylum](https://github.com/Jerrylum), see the original repo [here](https://github.com/Jerrylum/gif-pros-with-asset-gen2)